 Click figure to enlarge Flu seasons are unpredictable and can be severe.
 Alaska typically has sporadic flu activity year round with peak activity occurring as early as January or as late as March.
 CDC recommends a yearly flu vaccine as the first and most important step in protecting against flu viruses.
 For more information on 2014-2015 influenza vaccination click here: www.cdc.gov/flu/protect/vaccine.

-To view the weekly FLU SNAPSHOT of the 2013-2014 season click here.
+To view the last weekly FLU SNAPSHOT of the 2013-2014 season click here.

 To view detailed Alaska influenza surveillance data click here.